gbmhunter/blog/content/electronics/circuit-design/digital-logic/latches-and-flip-flops/_index.md

 _Flip-flops_ are like latches, except the input is only propagated to the output (i.e. transparent) for a very brief period during the transition of the clock pulse (the clock edge).
 Flip-flops can be built from two back-to-back latches, with the clock signal inverted to one of them.

+### Edge Detection

+How does the front-end edge-detecting circuit work?
+It is a very simple circuit made from an inverter and an AND gate, and exploits the non-zero propagation delay time through the inverter.
+When the input changes from a 0 to a 1, the delay through the inverter causes both of the inputs to go high for a brief amount of time, which makes the output 1.
+This enables the latch for a very brief amount of time during the positive edge transition.

+The timing diagram for the circuit is shown below:

+{{% figure src="edge-detection-using-and-inverter-timing-diagram.png" width="500px" caption="Positive edge-detecting circuit made from an inverter and an AND gate.
+This circuit exploits the non-zero propagation delay through the inverter." %}}

+{{% note %}}
+Any odd number of inverters may be placed in series to increase the pulse-width of the output signal.
+You commonly see this circuit drawn with three.
+An RC circuit may also be used to increase the pulse-width.
+{{% /note %}}

+The problem with the above edge-detection circuit is that it cannot guarantee that the created pulse is long enough for the latch logic to obtain the correct state[^bib-libretexts-edge-triggered-flip-flop].
+There is a better way to do it.

 ### D Flip-Flops

 A D flip-flop (where the D either stands for **D**elay or **D**ata) is a flip-flop which is based off the D latch, with additional circuitry to make it edge-triggered instead of level triggered.
 Below is the basic symbol for a D-type flip-flop with no preset or clear: